Using life insurance while alive

 A cancer diagnosis upended the family and finances of the Venables.
 Life insurance helped to keep them solvent and paved the way to a life filled with hope.
-Learn how those living with a terminal illness can alleviate some financial stress by using their living benefits rider to withdraw from their life insurance policy.
+Learn how those living with a terminal illness can alleviate some financial stress by using their Living Benefits Rider to make withdrawals from their life insurance policies.

 Jill and Mike sitting on porch.

-Mike Venable is feeling particularly grateful for all the blessings he received in the past ten years, both big and small.
-That’s because he’s been living with a rare cancer much longer than anyone could have predicted.
+Mike Venable is feeling particularly grateful for all the blessings he has received, both big and small.
+That’s because he has been living with a rare cancer much longer than anyone could have predicted.
 It hasn’t been easy.
-At first, he and his wife Jill Tigner kept up with medical expenses and their household bills, that is until they couldn’t keep up.
+Initially, he and his wife, Jill Tigner, managed to keep up with his medical expenses and their household bills.
+Eventually, though, they couldn’t keep up any longer.
 They didn’t know where to turn.

-Like many people Mike and Jill had assumed their life insurance would benefit only the survivors of someone who has died.
-But life insurance can often be an important financial resource before a death.
-In this case, Mike and Jill had opted into the Living Benefits Rider (LBR) in their New York Life policy.
-The rider allows a policy owner with a terminal illness to access their death benefits while still living.
+Like many people, Mike and Jill had assumed their life insurance would benefit their beneficiaries after they were gone.
+But life insurance can often be an important financial resource before death.
+In this case, Mike and Jill had opted for the Living Benefits Rider (LBR) in their New York Life policy, then forgot about it.
+The rider allows policy owners with terminal illnesses to access their death benefits while the insured is still living.

-They had forgotten all about the LBR.
-Fortunately, a few years after his diagnosis, Mike and Jill were meeting with their local financial professional for a routine review of his New York Life policy.
-Jeff Hudson knew his client was ill but didn’t realize just how dire his financial situation had become.
+Fortunately, a few years after Mike’s diagnosis, he and Jill met with their local financial professional, Jeff Hudson, for a routine review of Mike’s New York Life policy.
+Hudson knew his client was ill, but he didn’t realize just how dire Mike and Jill’s financial situation had become.

-Jeff reminded the couple of a seemingly minor decision they’d made to add the LBR at no cost.
-Mike and Jill were stunned and relieved to learn they could tap into Mike’s death benefits.
+Jeff reminded the couple of their decision, which had seemed minor at the time, to add the LBR at no cost.
+Mike and Jill were stunned and relieved to learn they could tap into Mike’s death benefit.
 Suddenly, they were able to manage their expenses.
 “I had no idea that [the LBR] could have such an impact on somebody’s life,” Jeff said.

 Jill and Mike taking a walk.

-The living benefits rider provided more than financial relief.
-“I noticed a change in Mike’s tone, his emotional state,” says Mike’s oncologist and friend, Andrew Pippas.
-“It’s been a great thing for him and Jill, just to focus on getting well, and not worry about finances.”
+The Living Benefits Rider provided more than financial relief.
+“I noticed a change in Mike’s tone, his emotional state,” said Andrew Pippas, Mike’s oncologist and friend.
+“It’s been a great thing for him and Jill, just to focus on getting well and not worry about finances.”

-Mike is continuing with his expensive treatment.
-And he still works on their small business in the Chattahoochee Valley of Central Georgia.
-And most importantly, he has lived to see many family milestones.
-“We are living in a very joyful place, and New York Life has been a key ingredient in that joy.”
+Mike completed his expensive treatment, and he and Jill continued to work at their small business in the Chattahoochee Valley of Central Georgia.
+Mike has lived to see many family milestones.
+And he and Jill recently reached a milestone Mike didn’t think he’d live to see: retirement.
+“We are living in a very joyful place, and New York Life has been a key ingredient in that joy,” Mike said.

 RELATED CONTENT